celineli99/celineli99.github.io/_posts/2023-12-27-Semester-at-Yale.md

 ---

-Addendum:
+PS:

-Stuff I’ll miss:
+Stuff I’ll miss about Yale:

-- Free food at events
+- Free food at events, like all the time
-- Vibrant research community, access to talks and experts
+- Vibrant research community, access to research talks and office hour with fieldexperts
-- proximity to campus by walking or cycling
+- Proximity to Campus and the city centre by walking or cycling
-- a liberating feel of identity, no one questions you further about your "real" origin
+- A liberating feel of identity, no one questions you further about your "real" origin

 Stuff I won’t miss:

+- Overpriced and slow trains
 - Paper cups and disposable cutlery even when you dine in in most cafés or some restaurants
-- Overpriced and slow trains
-- Supermarkets outside of the city that you need to take the bus to get to
+- Supermarkets outside of the city that you need to take drive to, very expensive fresh produce